Mergui Archipelago: Population

 The local people are an ethnic minority called the Moken, sometimes known as Sea Gypsies, although this term actually covers several groups in Southeast Asia.
 They are a sea-dwelling people and they follow a traditional way of life, doing things such as fishing and building boats very much the way they have done for centuries.
 They can be found living on their traditional boats during the dry season, but usually keep to land in the rainy season.
 The Moken claim that the islands were detached from the mainland after a great mythological flood.

 Violence by the military regime in the archipelago

-The Mergui Archipelago is located in Tanintharyi Region, one of the regions heavily impacted by violence during the Burmese Civil War.
+The Mergui Archipelago is located in Tanintharyi Region, one of the regions heavily impacted by violence during the Myanmar conflict.
 Violence in the Mergui archipelago has often targeted civilians including the massacres of fishermen and the entire population of the picturesque Christie Island.

 Tourism

 The area was only opened up to foreign tourism in 1997 after negotiations between Myanmar and dive operators from Phuket in Thailand.
-The archipelago's isolation is such that much of it has not even yet been thoroughly explored.
 The best diving conditions exist from December to April, with whale sharks and manta rays visiting from February to May.
 A five-star casino and golf resort, the Andaman Club now operates on Thahtay Kyun.